Noël Balls -Magical balls of melt in your mouth shortbread cookie surrounded by powdered sugar snow. Messy, but oh-so-delicious!

 - 1/2 teaspoon kosher salt

 - 2 sticks unsalted butter; softened

-- 3 3/4 cups confectioners’ sugar (This is the only change I would make to the recipe.
-2 3/4 cups of confectioner’s sugar would be more than enough to get the job done)
+- 2 3/4-3 cups of confectioner’s sugar would be more than enough to get the job done)

 - 1/2 teaspoon pure vanilla extract

-- In a food processor, pulse the pecans until finely ground.
+- Using a food processor, pulse the pecans until finely ground.

 - In a medium bowl, whisk the ground pecans with the flour, dates and salt.

 - In the bowl of a stand mixer fitted with the paddle, combine the butter with ¾ cup of the confectioners’ sugar and the vanilla and beat at medium speed until light and fluffy, about 3 minutes.

 - Add the flour mixture and beat at low speed until just combined.